Section 125 Plan Overview

 2. Benefits and Contributions Test: This test is designed to make sure that a plan’s contributions and benefits are available on a nondiscriminatory basis and that highly compensated employees do not select more nontaxable benefits than non-highly compensated employees select.

 3. Key Employee Concentration Test: This test looks at whether key employees impermissibly utilize the plan’s benefits more than non-key employees.
 Under this text, key employees must not receive more than 25 percent of the aggregate nontaxable benefits provided to all employees.

 Certain exceptions and safe harbors apply to the cafeteria plan nondiscrimination tests.
-For example, a Section 125 plan that is a premium only plan is deemed to satisfy the cafeteria plan nondiscrimination requirements if it passes the eligibility test.
+For example, a Section 125 plan that is a premium-only plan is deemed to satisfy the cafeteria plan nondiscrimination requirements if it passes the eligibility test.
 In other words, the plan will automatically satisfy the contributions and benefits test and the key employee concentration test if it passes the eligibility test.
-In addition, simple cafeteria plans are treated as meeting the Section 125 nondiscrimination requirements as long as certain eligibility, participation and minimum contribution requirements are met.
+In addition, simple cafeteria plans are treated as meeting the Section 125 nondiscrimination requirements as long as certain eligibility, participation, and minimum contribution requirements are met.

-Because a Section 125 plan is tax savings arrangement, it generally is not subject to the reporting and disclosure requirements that apply to employee benefit plans under federal law.
+Because a Section 125 plan is a tax savings arrangement, it generally is not subject to the reporting and disclosure requirements that apply to employee benefit plans under federal law.
 This means, for example, that a Section 125 plan is not required to file an annual Form 5500 with the Department of Labor (DOL) and is not required to have a summary plan description (SPD).
 However, many of the benefits that can be purchased on a tax-free basis through a Section 125 plan (for example, a health FSA) are subject to the federal reporting and disclosure requirements for employee benefit plans, unless an exception applies.